Campus nooks to hit the books

 Dissertation writers’ rooms

 While thesis writing is a crucial period in a graduate student’s academic journey, it can also be an isolating experience for many.
-Because Concordia knows it’s important to support its grad students during this challenging time, the Webster Library offers three dissertation writers’ rooms and a reading room for graduate students.
+Because Concordia knows it’s important to support its grad students during this challenging time, the Webster Library offers four dissertation writers’ rooms and a reading room for graduate students.

 Located on the fifth floor, this area also has shelving and lockers for belongings and a lounge to help break that sense of isolation during marathon writing and research sessions.